opensearch-project/data-prepper/TRIAGING.md

 If you have an existing issue you would like to discuss, you can always comment on the issue itself.
 Alternatively, you are welcome to come to the triage meeting to discuss.

-### Is this meeting a good place to get help using Data Prepper?
+### Is this meeting a good place to get help using OpenSearch Data Prepper?

-While we are always happy to help the community, the best resource for usage questions is the [the Data Prepper discussion forum](https://github.com/opensearch-project/data-prepper/discussions) on GitHub.
+While we are always happy to help the community, the best resource for usage questions is the [OpenSearch Data Prepper discussion forum](https://github.com/opensearch-project/data-prepper/discussions) on GitHub.

-There you can find answers to many common questions as well as speak with implementation experts and Data Prepper maintainers.
+There you can find answers to many common questions as well as speak with implementation experts and OpenSearch Data Prepper maintainers.

 ### What are the issue labels associated with triaging?

-There are several labels that are particularly important for triaging in Data Prepper:
+There are several labels that are particularly important for triaging in OpenSearch Data Prepper:

 | Label | When applied | Meaning |
 | ----- | ------------ | ------- |